 Clinical Experiences: ELED 507 is a field-based course.
 Clinical experiences will take place in public schools.
-Prior to entering field experience, students are responsible to have completed a background check, physical, and a negative TB test.
+Prior to entering field experience, students are responsible to have completed a background check, and a medical form for a physical exam and a negative TB test.
 You may obtain the necessary forms and information from the Office of Teacher Admissions.
 Failure to complete this necessary step will prevent a student from field experience and will result in a grade of "Incomplete" for the course.
 You must complete 40 hours of classroom related experiences in this course.
 All assignments with a clinical experience component (lesson planning and lesson teaching) MUST BE COMPLETED to receive a passing grade in this course.
+Fieldwork needs to be documented on this form.

 Make sure you represent yourself and Western Kentucky University well by dressing appropriately.
 This means hiding tattoos and extra piercings and dressing where there is no viable cleavage or too much skin showing.
 Remember that you want to set the best impression you can at the schools you are placed.
 It is not permissible for you to print materials or class work, check email, use a cell phone, or engage in other behavior that is not supportive of the learning environment while in your placement school.
-Confidentiality is extremely important as well and demonstrating a weakness in this area can cause youto lose your field placement, resulting in an incomplete for the course or removal from teacher education.
-Also see the Teacher Candidate Handbook for more information.
+Confidentiality is extremely important as well and demonstrating a weakness in this area can cause you to lose your field placement, resulting in an incomplete for the course or removal from teacher education.
+See the Teacher Candidate Handbook for more information.

-PARTICIPATION AND PROFESSIONALISM: Final grade scoring will be based on criterion such as (a) being ready for class at all times; (b) completing the assigned tasks throughout the course; (c) submitting assignments by 11:59 pm on the due date; (d) completing the field experience time as assigned (40 hrs).
-Your Grade will not be sent to the Registrar's Office without the completion of the service hours.
+Participation and Professionalism: Final grade scoring will be based on criterion such as (a) being ready for class at all times; (b) completing the assigned tasks throughout the course; (c) submitting assignments by 11:59 pm on the due date; (d) completing the field experience time as assigned (40 hrs).
 A Code of Conduct Review can affect your professionalism.
 If your behavior warrants a review the consequences are as follows: Level A- up to 20% reduction in professionalism score, Level B 50% reduction in professionalism score, Level C- 100% loss of professional points.
 For explanation please see the Teacher Candidate Handbook.